 quaternion(rmat, 'rotmat', 'frame')

 ans = quaternion 0.84313 - 0.44275i + 0.044296j + 0.30189k

 Just as a quaternion can be used for either point or frame rotation, it can be converted to a rotation matrix (or set of Euler angles) specifically for point or frame rotation.
-The rotation matrix for point rotation is the transpose of the one for frame rotation.
-To convert between rotation representations, it is necessary to specify 'point' or 'frame'.
+The rotation matrix for point rotation is the transpose of the matrix for frame rotation.
+To convert between rotation representations, it is necessary to specify

 rotmatPoint = rotmat(q, 'point')